emmby/statesmith-simplified/docs/about.md

 #### Documentation is consolidated onto GitHub Pages.
 Previously, documentation was a mix of GitHub Docs, Pages, and Wiki.
 This made it hard to find content, resulted in parts of things being documented in the wiki and other parts in docs, etc. The Wiki was difficult to maintain and Docs was not as flexible as Pages.

 Using Pages enabled us to customize, doing things like:
 * add a navigation sidebar
 * embed *.puml and generated *.svg files directly into the page
 * embed the simulator directly into the page as an iframe

+It also makes documentation much easier to maintain and update than the Wiki.
+Anyone can submit a documentation update along with the rest of their PR.

 #### Simplifed onboarding.